akansharawat27/Clone-OpenOCRCorrect/README.md

 # Clone-OpenOCRCorrect

-Clone of OpenOCRCorrect application with the implementation of bold/unbold, superscript and subscript feature.
+Clone of OpenOCRCorrect application with the implementation of bold/unbold, superscript and subscript features.

 # How to run the Code?